OttoChu/Hunter-Vs-Prey/README.md

 # Hunter-Vs-Prey
 This is a game where you play as the Hunter and your goal is to catch the Prey in the shortest amount of turns.

 This game will be updated sometimes.
-To see what changed, have a look at the *update_log.txt*.
+To see what changed, have a look at the *update_log.txt* under the folder named *"docs"*.

 ## Getting Started
-Install the dependencies using following command:
+Install the dependencies using the following command:

     pip install -r ./dep/requirements.txt